2018 Michigan Proposal 2: 2020 redistricting

 250,000 applications to serve on the commission were randomly mailed out by the Michigan secretary of state on December 30, 2019.
 More than 6,200 Michiganders applied to be part of the redistricting commission before the June 1, 2020, deadline.
 200 semi-finalists were selected at random by the accounting firm Rehmann LLC by the end of June.
-The commission finished drawing maps for the State House, State Senate, and US House in December 2021.
+The commission finished drawing maps for the Michigan House of Representatives, the Michigan Senate, and the United States House of Representatives in December 2021.

 On March 23, 2022, a group of nineteen African-American Detroiters who live in thirteen different Michigan House and Senate districts in portions of Detroit sued the MICRC for violating the Equal Protection Clause of the United States Constitution and the Voting Rights Act.
 On December 21, 2023, a three-judge panel of the United States District Court for the Western District of Michigan determined in Agee v.
 Benson that the MICRC "overwhelmingly - indeed, inescapably" drew the boundaries of the plaintiffs' districts predominantly on the basis for race.
 The three-judge panel enjoined further use of the Michigan House and Michigan Senate maps drawn by the MICRC and ordered the maps to be redrawn.